kormikez/aws/git2cc/README.md

 Your repository must allow a trigger/hook to publish commit messages to AWS SNS (via CLI or SDK).

-You need user and password to your repository, as well as an IAM user that would be able to publish to SNS.
+You must have credentials (user and password) to your repository, as well as an IAM user that would be able to publish to SNS.

 #### Git module installation